 Defending the CDL Holder for DUI

-After a DUI arrest in a commercial vehicle or in a personal vehicle (if the driver is a CDL holder), the arresting officer will read the regular implied-consent-warning that applies to any DUI cases.
+After a DUI arrest in a commercial vehicle or a personal vehicle (if the driver is a CDL holder), the arresting officer will read:

 The rules are complicated and officers in the field often make mistakes when it comes to advising a commercial driver or CDL driver about these special rules.
 Because a DUI in a commercial vehicle or CDL holder is less common, the arresting officer might forget to read both implied consent warnings or make other fatal mistakes.

-Just like for a non-CDL holder, after the DUI arrest and notice of suspension and disqualification, you only have 10 days to request a formal hearing to contest both the suspension of your driver’s license and the disqualification of your CDL.
+Just like for a non-CDL holder, after the DUI arrest and notice of suspension and disqualification, you only have ten (10) days to request a formal hearing to contest both the suspension of your driver’s license and the disqualification of your CDL.

-When a CDL holder is accused of DUI, they need an attorney who can fight to invalidate the DUI administrative suspension and CDL disqualification at the DHSMV, and the criminal case in court.
+When a CDL holder is accused of DUI, they need an experienced attorney who can fight:

 DUI Attorney for a CDL Holder in Tampa, FL

 Our main office is located in downtown Tampa in Hillsborough County.
-We have a second office in New Port Richey in Pasco County.
+We have additional offices in Clearwater and New Port Richey.

 Our DUI defense attorneys can help you protect your driver’s license, your commercial driving privileges, and your career as a commercial driver.
 Let us put our experience to work for you.